zeus-12/uxie/README.md

 ## BUGS

-- [ ] see if u can see all the users in the liveblocks room, (and display it at top)
 - [ ] get light coloured background for `liveblocks presence` => https://stackoverflow.com/questions/23601792/get-only-light-colors-randomly-using-javascript
 - [ ] reduce pdfreader scrollbar height + width
 - [ ] remove the weird dragging thing on area-highlight => prob better to rebuilt the library.